silverwind/versions/README.md

     major                 Increment major x.0.0 version

   Arguments:
    files                  Files to do version replacement in.
-The nearest package.json and package-lock.json
+The nearest package.json and
-                          will always be included unless the -P argument is given
+                          package-lock.json will always be included unless the -P argument is given
   Options:
-    -a, --all             Add all changed files to the commit instead of only the ones modified by this tool -b, --base <version>  Base version to use.
-Default is parsed from the nearest package.json -C, --changelog       Generate a changelog since the base version tag or if absent, the latest tag -c, --command <cmd>   Run a command after files are updated but before git commit and tag -d, --date [<date>]   Replace dates in format YYYY-MM-DD with current or given date -g, --gitless         Do not perform any git action like creating commit and tag -h, --help            Print this help
+    -a, --all             Add all changed files to the commit instead of only the ones currently modified -b, --base <version>  Base version to use.
+Default is parsed from the nearest package.json -C, --changelog       Generate a changelog since the base version tag or if absent, the latest tag -c, --command <cmd>   Run a command after files are updated but before git commit and tag -d, --date [<date>]   Replace dates in format YYYY-MM-DD with current or given date -g, --gitless         Do not perform any git action like creating commit and tag -m, --message <str>   Custom tag and commit message.
+Token _VER_ is available to fill the new version -P, --packageless     Do not include package.json and package-lock.json unless explicitely given -p, --prefix          Prefix git tags with a "v" character -r, --replace <str>   Additional replacement in the format "s#regexp#replacement#flags" -v, --version         Print the version
-    -m, --message <str>   Custom tag and commit message.
-The token _VER_ is available to fill the new version -P, --packageless     Do not include package.json and package-lock.json unless explicitely given -p, --prefix          Prefix git tags with a "v" character -r, --replace <str>   Additional replacement in the format "s#regexp#replacement#flags" -v, --version         Print the version
+    -h, --help            Print this help

   Examples:
     $ versions patch